matteofiorini92/LittleFlowers-Spa/README.md

 The goal of this website is to showcase the spa, allowing customers to see what facilities are available, what treatments are offered and who is performing them.
 The owner of the spa wants to increase the visibility and online presence of his business in order to increment its revenue.

-- As a SPA customer, I want to see the different treatments offered, their prices, and send enquiries to the SPA
+- Case 1: As a spa customer, I want to see the different treatments offered, their prices, and send enquiries to the spa
-- As a SPA customer, I want to know who is going to do the treatment, what's their professional background and what they are specialised in.
+- Case 2: As a spa customer, I want to know who is going to do the treatment, what's their professional background and what they are specialised in.

 ### The Scope Plane